First, I apologize for writing retroactively, but such is the life of someone with too many irons in the fire.

 After a tense 90 minutes, I took a left and pointed my bike north.
 The mountains loomed ahead and the frantic pace of riding on the busy highway was lost to a serene two-lane road cutting past small cafes and houses.
 My sore bottom needed a break before I hit the serious stuff in the mountains, so I pulled into the gravel lot of a small restaurant.
 My butt was still vibrating when I parked and waddled inside like a sore cowboy.

-Spicy fried rice with tuna and a glass-bottle Coke made everything seem alright again.
+Spicy fried rice with tuna and a cold, glass-bottle Coke made everything seem alright again.
 The sun was scorching; I could have cooked an egg on the black seat of my motorbike.
 Interestingly, there was a cop talking with the owner.
 I gave a friendly smile and wave, but he never grinned; the reflection of his aviator sunglasses never left me.
 We both knew good and well that rental bikes are not to leave Chiang Mai — it’s in the contract.